atramirez/Twitter-Location-Analysis/readme.md

 ## Documentation

-- All code documentation is found within file and readme per directory
+- Some code and directory documentation is found within file and readme per directory

 - High level technical documentation can be found on the wiki